-Whether you conduct open session seminars, or closed session seminars, keynotes or actual seminars, you will still need to market your services.
+Whether you conduct open session seminars or closed session seminars, keynotes or actual seminars, you still will need to market your services.

 Nothing else matters if no one attends your seminar.
-Fortunately, regardless of which type of seminar you choose to deliver, the basics in the marketing of your seminars will not change.
+We call the populating of programs BITS, or "butts in the seats!"
+Fortunately, regardless of which type of program you choose to deliver, the marketing basics will not change.
 It all starts with your book.